 Nathan has been recognized by several national organizations such as Downbeat Magazine, Saxophone Journal, Hilton Head Jazz Society and the US State Department.
 His high-energy style can be heard as the lead alto saxophonist for the Birdland Big Band.
 As such, he has helped to shape a new sound in modern lead alto playing.
 Reviewer Dan Bilawsky in All About Jazz noted "the melodically brilliant Nathan Childers—who may be the best-kept-saxophone secret in New York."

 His career has also included film and television appearances as an on-screen musician.
-These include Mildred Pierce (HBO), Sex And The City II, Steve Schirripa TV pilot for Fox Television, and Wall Street II.
+These include Mildred Pierce (HBO), Sex And The City II, Steve Schirripa TV pilot for Fox Television, Daredevil, The Post, and Wall Street II.
 He also worked behind the scenes on Mr. Popper’s Penguins.

 He has performed in Broadway and Off-Broadway productions including The Best is Yet To Come, Come Fly Away, Hunka Hunka Burnin' Love, Kinky Boots, Memphis, and The Wedding Singer.

 Nathan has conducted clinics, workshops, and presentations at Amherst College, Eastman School of Music, Jazz Education Network, Ithaca College, Salem State University, Rutgers University, New Jersey Association of Jazz Educators, University of Massachusetts, and the US Scholastic Band Association.
-He has been a saxophone instructor and manager of the MILES (Music In the Lower East Side) band program at the Third Street Music School Settlement in lower Manhattan and is currently the director of the Horizons Music Academy in New Canaan, Connecticut.
+He is the founding director of the Horizons Music Academy in New Canaan, Connecticut, instructor at the Queens College Center for Preparatory Studies in Music, and Department Chair in music at the Rockland Country Day School.

 Nathan has been recognized by the BMI Composers Workshop, ASCAP, and the Amherst College department of music.
 He has enjoyed several commissions and is currently the music composer for the Visual Learning Company.